DarrienG/terminal-typeracer-mirror/docs/building.md

 You may need openssl installed as well.

-Rust version required is 1.33.0 or higher (using some newer time APIs).
+Rust version required is 1.36.0 or higher (using some newer time APIs and libraries are using alloc).

 ```bash
 $ cargo build --release